-The HX751 is a Submersible Floating 6-Watt portable two way marine transceiver.
+The HX760S is a Submersible Floating 6-Watt portable two way marine transceiver.
 The transceiver has all allocated USA, International, or Canadian channels.
 It has emergency channel 16 which can be immediately selected from any channel by pressing the [16/9] key.
-NOAA (National Oceanic and Atmospheric Administration) Weather channels can also be accessed immediately by holding the [CLR(WX)] key.
+NOAA (National Oceanic and Atmospheric Administration) Weather channels can also be accessed immediately by pressing the [WX] key.

-The HX751 includes the following features: Preset Channel key, Preset and Priority Preset Scan, Memory Scanning, Priority Scanning, Tri-watch, NOAA Weather Alert, Battery Saver, easy-to-read large LCD display, EEPROM memory back-up, Battery Life displayed on LCD, and a transmit Time-Out Timer (TOT).
+The HX760S includes the following features: Memory Scanning, Priority Scanning, NOAA Weather Alert, Battery Saver, easy-to-read large LCD display, EEPROM memory back-up, Battery Life displayed on LCD, and a transmit Time-Out Timer (TOT).

-The HX751 transmitter provides a full 6 Watt of transmit power and also is selectable to 5, 2.5, and 1 Watt to assist the user in ensuring maximum battery life.
+The HX760S transmitter provides a full 6 Watt of transmit power and also is selectable to 5, 2.5, and 1 Watt to assist the user in ensuring maximum battery life.